Mora, Portugal

 Mora (/pt/), officially the Town of Mora (Vila de Mora), is a town and municipality in Évora District in Portugal.
 The population in 2011 was 4,978, in an area of 443.95 km^{2}.

 The present Mayor is Paula Cristina Calado Chuço, elected by the Socialist Party in 2021.
 The municipal holiday is Easter Monday.

+Prehistory

+The municipality contains several prehistoric sites.
+These include the Cromeleque das Fontainhas, a megalithic stone circle and the Anta de Pavia, a Neolithic burial tomb that was converted into a chapel in the early 17th-century.
+These and other sites are well represented by the Museu Interactivo do Megalitismo (Interactive Megalithic Museum) in Mora town.

 Climate

 Mora is situated at 58 m height near the river Sorraia.
-It has mild, humid winters but warm to hot and very dry summers.
-The meteorological station is situated at 120 m height and therefore shows slightly lower temperatures than measured in Mora proper.
-Nevertheless, on the 29th of June 2025 it registered 46.6 degrees Celsius, a new Portuguese record for the month of June eclipsing the 45.4 C which was reached in Alvega just a day before.
-This value also meant a new Iberian record, beating the recent record of El Granado in Spain (a couple of metres from the Spanish/Portuguese border) of 46.0 C just a day earlier representing a new European heat record for June.
+With a hot summer mediterranean climate (Köppen climate classification: Csa), it has mild, humid winters and hot, dry summers.
+The meteorological station is situated at 129 m height and therefore shows slightly lower temperatures than measured in Mora proper.

+Nevertheless, on the 29 June 2025 it registered 46.6 C, a new Portuguese record for the month of June eclipsing the 45.4 C which was reached in Alvega just a day before.
+This value also meant a new Iberian record, beating the recent record of El Granado in Spain (a couple of metres from the Spanish/Portuguese border) of 46 C. On May 27, 2026, Mora recorded a maximum temperature of 40.3 C, the highest value ever recorded in Portugal for the month of May.